scilus/nf-pediatric/docs/output.md

 **Still under construction, report is experimental for now.**

 [MultiQC](http://multiqc.info) is a visualization tool that generates HTML reports on the subject-level and reports on population-level statistics.
 In your output folder, you will find a global MultiQC report (located next to your `sub-XXXX` folders).
-This is the population level report, containing statistics allowing the evaluation of outliers in terms of white matter coverage, number of streamlines, and volume, thickness, and surface area for each regions of the Brainnetome Child Atlas.
+This is the population level report, containing statistics allowing the evaluation of outliers in terms of white matter coverage, number of streamlines, and volume, thickness, and surface area for each regions of the GM parcellation.

 Within each subject folder, you will find subject-specific HTML reports.
 Those will display visual QC of some of the key processing steps performed during the pipeline execution.
 Those figures (for now) comprise: sphere sampling, tissue segmentation, white matter coverage, labels overlay on anatomical image, and metrics maps visualization.
 You can refer to those subject-specific reports to obtain a quick overview of the quality of the processing.